Strategist & CIO – Managing Director

 Dr. Caragata is a Fellow of the Australian Institute of Management and has authored five books including Business Early Warning Systems: Corporate Governance for the New Millennium.

 He has a PhD from the University of Toronto (1981).

-Full disclosure and disclaimer: Dr. Caragata, who lives in Australia, is not a shareholder in Arminius Capital Advisory nor is he a paid employee , a paid director or a paid adviser.
-He is an independent unpaid adviser on risk in the investment market given his vast experience.
+Full disclosure and disclaimer: Dr. Caragata, who lives in Australia, is a Director of Arminius Capital Advisory and not a shareholder; nor is he an employee.
+He is an independent adviser on risk in the investment market given his vast experience.
 His role does not imply that Rapid Ratings International supports Arminius Capital Advisory or its investment strategies.
 Arminius does not currently buy Rapid Ratings’ products and services because they are not offered in Australia.

-Luke is a member of the Institute of Chartered Accountants Australia and New Zealand and is a member of the Australian Institute of Company Directors.
+Mr Campbell is a member of both the Institute of Chartered Accountants Australia and New Zealand & the Australian Institute of Company Directors.